Automation in commercial real estate businesses is crucial for efficiency and lowering overall costs.

 - Eliminate the manual steps for receiving rent resulting in less staff energy use.

-- If scheduled, there is less chance for a late payment by your tenant.
+- If scheduled, there is less chance for late payments by your tenants.

 - Of all payment types, ACH payments have the lowest fraud rate.